Many OTs consider trying out traveling occupational therapy at some point.

 There are a few states currently working to have PTs be able to work across state lines without having to be licensed in the second state.
 For example, you could work in Washington under an Oregon license (think of how you use your driver’s license).
 Hopefully, OT will follow in PT’s footsteps if they are able to get that law passed, ideally nationwide.
 Talk to your state representatives!

 Travel OT provides countless opportunities to grow.
 Not only can you experience a wide variety of settings and patient populations, you can also work in a number of locations across the country.
 Traveling and living in new places exposes you to ways of life you might not otherwise know.

 In my opinion, travel OT is one of the best ways to grow—not just as a clinician, but also as a person.

 Ready to start exploring what’s out there?

 Emily traveled before my favorite OT travel site, Nomadicare, came into existence.
 Nomadicare was started by Laura Latimer, OTR/L, a travel therapist.
-Laura vet recruiters using her extensive knowledge and experience.
+Laura vets recruiters using her extensive knowledge and experience.

 I highly recommend exploring her services.
 (And don’t worry, the travel companies bear the cost of her work!
-For travelers getting a match is free!)
-I am a proud partner of the work Nomadicare is doing to advocate for OTs! !
+For travelers, getting a match is free!)
+I am a proud partner and affiliate of the work Nomadicare is doing to advocate for OTs!